Davi-S/caad-erp/README.md

 ```

 By default the CLI looks for a `config.ini` in the current working directory.
 Pass `--config /path/to/config.ini` if your configuration lives elsewhere.
+For
+copy-pasteable walkthroughs, head over to the [examples/](./examples/)
+directory.

 ### Write Commands